Fohdeesha/quanta-brocade/documentation/delta.md

 enable
 dev cpldUpdate
 ```
-You should get output like the below:
+You should get output matching the below:
 ```
 Device #1 Silicon ID is ALTERA04(01)
 erasing MAXII device(s)...